-Admission to the MA Asian Studies or the MA program in International Relations.
+Admission to the MA Asian Studies (60 Ec, 120 EC or research) or the MA International Relations.

 This seminar takes a historicist approach to the study of international political thought of modern Japan, asking how power and knowledge production have been differently linked before and after 1945.
 Moving beyond the framework of import and mimicry, we seek to understand how shifting notions of “theory” itself are linked to different historical moments.
 This is important to consider because International Relations theory has never been objective or universal.
 Many IR scholars today challenge the Eurocentrism of the discipline as well as the ways in which theory building became complicit with Cold War development of Area Studies.
 While many seek to recover indigenous IR, in this seminar we focus on how modern Japanese intellectuals absorbed, translated, reinterpreted, and challenged modern Western IR theory.
 To this end, we divide the course into two parts, as pre-1945 period and post-1945 period.

 Some of the questions addressed are as follows: How did Japanese intellectuals’ conception of world order develop as a state facing unequal treaties, as a marginal state witnessing the demise of the traditional hegemon Qing China, and as a state internalizing the Western conception of state sovereignty?
 How did the image of China alter?
 How did Japan create its own Orient?
 If the period prior to the end of the Asia Pacific War is marked by what Tetsuya Sakai calls the “inherent fragility of the image of state sovereignty,” how about the reception of IR theory such as realism, liberalism, neorealism, regime theory, and transnational relations in the postwar period under Pax Americana?
 As Stanley Hoffmann observed decades ago, contemporary IR theory is an “American Social Science.”
 How can examining Japan’s historical engagement with theory contribute to recent debates on how to address the Eurocentrism of the discipline?